 Focus on skills

 Start by identifying the skills you gained during your gap year (you'll find inspiration for these below).
 You'll then need to tie these skills into the jobs that you're interested in.
-Echo the language and keywords of the advert back to the recruiter or employer (without sounding like a parrot), aligning your experience as closely as possible with the vacancy.
+Echo the language and keywords of the advert back in your CV to the recruiter or employer (without sounding like a parrot), aligning your experience as closely as possible with the vacancy.

 Don't go into excessive detail

 When you include a gap year in your CV, the information you provide on your CV must be focussed and relevant to the role you're targeting.
 Save the stories and details for the interview, when you have more opportunity to elaborate and deliver them from a personal perspective.